seiferla/FiBo/docs/use_cases/UC_2_create_register_account/UC_2_create_register_account.md

 ## Name of use case

-Create account
+Log in to an account

 ## 1.1 Brief Description

-Each user should be able to create an account using their mobile device.
-The data that the user must provide are as follows:
+Each user should be able to log in to an account using their mobile device.
+The data that the user must provide is as follows:
 - email
-- username
 - password

 # 2 Flow of Events